Search engine marketing in China

-Currently, the largest internet enterprises are Baidu, Tencent, and Alibaba.
-Followed by Soso, Sogou, Bing, and Yahoo.
-Google had been in the list from 2000, until a heated dispute with the Chinese Government regarding the censoring of search engine results which forced Google to pull its search engine in March 2010.
+As of 2010, the largest internet enterprises in China were Baidu, Tencent, and Alibaba followed by Soso, Sogou, Bing, and Yahoo.
+In March 2010, Google which had been in the list from 2000, was forced to pull out from China because of a heated dispute with the Chinese Government regarding the censoring of search engine results.

-China also has banned Twitter, YouTube and Facebook but there are local Chinese version available in the form of Sina Weibo and Youku.
+China also has banned Twitter, YouTube and Facebook.
+There are local Chinese versions available in the form of Sina Weibo and Youku.

-With the Great China Firewall keeping closed doors around their firms and agencies, international businesses won't be able to gain a foothold in China's online market.
-This gives local businesses the opportunity to compete against each other, as well as create their own platforms that can rival their western counterparts.
-One of the largest examples being Baidu, China's own search engine which is comparable to Google.
+The Great China Firewall's presence obviates international businesses from gaining a foothold in China's online market.
+This gives local businesses the opportunity to compete against each other.
+It also allows them to create their own platforms that can rival their western counterparts.
+An example of this is Baidu, China's search engine comparable to Google.
 Baidu controls 76% percent of China's market share.

 Assembling data

 While looking at marketing performance for a search engine, finding data and metrics are crucial for their business model.
 Within this data, companies and organizations can gather details in understanding and adjusting the efficiency and effectiveness in marketing.
 This course of action will drive businesses to a better ROI and decisions.

 According to The Marketing Score Blog, several factors rely in evaluating the website's traffic.

 A traditional metric showing the organization's marketing effort.
 Below are a few examples of what to look for in measuring the retrieved data.